cerebral/cerebral/docs/guides/typescript.md

 export type BranchContext<Paths, Props = {}> = IBranchContext<Paths, Props> &
   Providers

+// This type is used to expose the state and signal typings to the components export type WithCerebral = {
+  store?: State
+  signals?: Signals
+}

 // This function is used to connect components to Cerebral and observing accessed state export const connect = <Props>() => {
   return (Component: IReactComponent<Props>): IReactComponent<Props> =>